appinha/42cursus-02-ft_server/README.md

 `@/srcs/`

-* **setup.sh** - script for setup configuration - installs and configures all requested services.
+* **setup.sh** - script for setup configuration: installs and configures all requested services.
 * **services.sh** - script for initialization of webserver's services.
 * **autoindex.sh** - script for turning autoindex on or off.
 * **testing.sh** - script (with docker commands) for testing the project.